 Let’s cut to the chase: the music industry has some major issues, especially when it comes to developing songwriters and artists.
 Pressure to create mainstream hits, restrictive contracts hindering young creatives without much say in their careers, and unfair compensation are just a few of the problems that creatives face in the music industry.

 Back in April 2024, UK singer-songwriter Raye sat down with Rolling Stone at Coachella, and during the interview talked about the dark side of the music industry that people don’t often see.
 “There are some incredibly, stupidly, ridiculously talented people who can’t pay their rent, who are writing these songs, and it’s incorrect and it’s wrong.
 It is just evil,” said Raye referencing the poor compensation creatives receive.
 “It’s this narrative, and then all of a sudden, you’ve got songwriters competing with each other, like, trying to fight over little silly percentage splits.”
-Raye goes on to talk about artists with larger platforms needing to stand up for themselves and smaller artists as well as labels paying creatives for the cost of travel and food at a minimum.
+Raye goes on to talk about artists with larger platforms needing to stand up for themselves and smaller artists, as well as labels paying creatives for the cost of travel and food at a minimum.